Yuri1710/Election_Analysis/README.md

 With the explanation shared in these module, Visual Code was a very helpful tool for us, since it's a source code editor that makes our day to day more easier to work with.
+We achieve in these module:

+- How to navigate to folders on our computer using the command line.
+- Read and extract data from CSV files.
+- Determine the difference between Python data types, like integers, floating-point decimal numbers, and strings.
+- Perform mathematical operations using data types.
+- Declare variables using different data types.
+- Create and use data structures like lists, tuples, and dictionaries.
+- Create and use decision and repetition statements.
+- Create and use Boolean and logical operators.
+- Write data to an output file and print the file.

 We managed to obtain :